aiplanethub/supervised-learning-classification/random-forest/532-Random Forest.md

 ## Applications

-* The random forest algorithm is used in a lot of different fields, like banking, the stock market, medicine and e-commerce.
+* The random forest algorithm is used in many fields, like banking, the stock market, medicine, and e-commerce.
-* In finance, for example, it is used to detect customers more likely to repay their debt on time, or use a bank's services more frequently.
-In this domain it is also used to detect fraudsters out to scam the bank.
+* In finance, for example, it is used to detect customers more likely to repay their debt on time or use a bank's services more frequently.
+In this domain, it is also used to detect fraudsters out to scam the bank.
 In trading, the algorithm can be used to determine a stock's future behavior.
-* In the healthcare domain it is used to identify the correct combination of components in medicine and to analyze a patient’s medical history to identify diseases.
+* In the healthcare domain, it is used to identify the correct combination of components in medicine and to analyze a patient's medical history to identify diseases.
-* Random forest is used in e-commerce to determine whether a customer will actually like the product or not.
+* Random forest is used in e-commerce to determine whether a customer will like the product.

 ## Resources on Random Forest Classification